Quercus robur aka Common Oak

 Common Oak, English Oak, Pedunculate Oak

-How to care for Common Oak
+How difficult is it to take care of Common Oak

 Caring for Common Oak is a breeze, as it is highly adaptable and forgiving to minor neglect.